Spinal Stenosis Causes, Symptoms, Treatment

 In the lumbar spine, the most common surgical decompression procedure is a laminectomy.
-You can watch a short video of a laminectomy surgery here.
 This surgery removes a portion of your bone, (the lamina) to create additional space for the cord and its nerves.
-However, if too much of the bone needs to be removed, you will need a spinal fusion to stabilize your spine.
+However, if too much bone needs to be removed, a spinal fusion is needed to stabilize your spine.

 Neck Surgery for Spinal Stenosis

 The most common surgery is an anterior cervical discectomy and fusion (ACDF).
-Firstly, the spinal disc needs to be removed between two vertebrae.
-In addition, any bone spurs pushing on the nerves or spinal cord will also be removed.
-Secondly, a bone graft will replace the disc, and a metal plate will be attached to the front of your vertebrae to help the bone grow together or fuse.
-However, if multiple cervical levels are involved, one or more of the bones will need to be removed.
-This procedure is called a corpectomy.
-Lastly, after the bone(s) are removed, a bone graft will replace them along with a plate.
+Firstly, the spinal disc gets removed between two vertebrae.
+In addition, any bone spurs pushing on the nerves or spinal cord are also be removed.
+Thirdly, a bone graft will replace the disc.
+A metal plate will attach to the front of your vertebrae to help the bone grow together or fuse.
+After the bone(s) are removed, a bone graft replaces them along with a plate.

 However, in severe cases, prolonged compression of the nerves can cause permanent nerve damage that not even surgery can reverse.
-Therefore, something to keep in mind is that back surgery is invasive, and specific post-operative management is crucial for long-term success.
+Therefore, something to keep in mind is that back surgery is invasive.
+Also, specific post-operative management is crucial for long-term success.

 What Is the Prognosis for Spinal Stenosis After Treatment?

 Many patients get relief of their symptoms with non-surgical treatment.
-Although, every case is different, for some patients surgery may be the only option for some patients with advanced stenosis.
+Although, every case is different, for some patients with advanced stenosis, surgery may be the only option.
 Therefore, one thing to keep in mind is that arthritis of the spine is progressive even after surgery.
-As a result, it is not uncommon to develop new symptoms years after surgery either at the same level or at nearby levels requiring a second or third surgery.
+As a result, it is not uncommon to develop new symptoms years after surgery.
+These symptoms can show up either at the same level or at nearby levels requiring a second or third surgery.

 Non-Surgical Spinal Decompression

-Non-Surgical Spinal Decompression (NSSD) slowly relaxes and stretches your spine, removing the downward forces of gravity and creating a vacuum effect that allows oxygen and nutrients to flow back into your discs.
+Non-Surgical Spinal Decompression (NSSD) slowly relaxes and stretches your spine.
+Meanwhile, it removes the downward forces of gravity and creates a vacuum effect that allows oxygen and nutrients to flow back into your discs.
 Meanwhile, this vacuum effect produced at the level of the disc, retracts the disc bulge or disc herniation back to center.